scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 End hosts query the control plane for path segments, and combine them into forwarding paths to transmit packets in the data plane.
 For an overview of the process to create and disseminate path information, refer to {{I-D.dekater-scion-overview}} section 1.2.2.

 ### Key properties in relationship to existing protocols
 On a first sight, it might seem that SCION control plane takes care of similar duties as of BGP.
-While both focus on disseminating routing information, there are substantial differences in the properties provided and mechanisms.
+While both focus on disseminating routing information, there are substantial differences in their mechanisms and properties provided.
 We describe the core properties provided by the SCION control plane, and its relationships with existing protocols.

 - *Host addressing.*.
 SCION decouples routing from end-host addressing, so inter-domain routing is based on ISD-AS tuples.
 SCION is agnostic to end-host addressing, therefore its control plane does not carry carry prefix information.
 SCION therefore can reuse existing end-host addressing mechanisms, as IPv6 or IPv4.